marktodman/race-pace/README.md

 ![Name input feedback.](assets/images/readme-images/name-input.png)

-The app is menu driven to reduce user typograph error and enhance UX.
-Each menu contains users options which direct the user through a pathway to deliver a race pace, race time and race splits for their chosen distance.
+The app has selection menus to reduce user typograph error and enhance UX.
+Each menu contains user options that direct the user through a pathway to deliver a race pace, race time and race splits for their chosen distance.
 The menu options provide user choice and control, allowing defensive coding to protect the app and produce the desired output for the user.
 'Exit' and 'Restart' options exist on each menu.
 'Exit' closes the app.
-Once closed the user can restart by clicking the 'Start Race Button' which is always present onscreen.
-'Restart' starts the app from the beginning, allowing the user to enter a new name and continuing through the menus from the start.
+Once closed the user can restart by clicking the 'Start Race Button' which is always present on screen.
+'Restart' starts the app from the beginning, allowing the user to enter a new name and continue through the menus from the start.

 ![The distance option menu.](assets/images/readme-images/distance-menu.png)